Master of Business Administration

 Waiver of Courses

-The number of courses required for the M.B.A. degree may be reduced by waiver of some or all of the core/prerequisite cluster courses (a maximum of 24 semester hours).
-These waivers are based on the applicant’s undergraduate business degree transcript, or completed business courses with satisfactory grades of ‘B’ or better, or relevant graduate courses with satisfactory grades of ‘B’ or better.
+The number of courses required for the M.B.A. degree may be reduced by waiver of some or all of the prerequisite courses (a maximum of 7 semester hours).
+These waivers are based on the applicant’s undergraduate business degree transcript completed business courses with satisfactory grades of B or better, or relevant graduate courses with satisfactory grades of B or better.

 Transfer of Courses